srsherman7/IISLogAnalyzer/README.md

 **Features:**
-Loads iis log files. parses the #fields line of the log and generates a sortable, searchable, exportable, human reabable data grid.
+Loads iis log files. parses the #fields line of the log and generates a sortable, searchable, exportable, human readable data grid.
 Supports drag & drop of log file.
 I have a chart that is not usable at the moment, but will be working on adding more visual representaions of the data.